Wyclef Jean drops Range Rover's CEO on his head at corporate party

-Wyclef Jean had an unfortunate incident on Monday (November 15) at the Range Rover Leadership Summit, where he was seen lifting and then dropping the company’s President & CEO Joe Eberhardt on his head.
+Wyclef Jean had an unfortunate incident on Monday (November 15) at the Range Rover Leadership Summit, where he was seen lifting and then dropping Jaguar Land Rover North America’s President and CEO Joe Eberhardt on his head.

 The corporate event in Los Angeles hired Jean as the evening’s entertainment.
 As a video obtained by TMZ shows, at one point Jean hoisted Eberhardt onto his shoulders, before accidentally dropping him on the floor.